kylehodgson/kasaverde/README.md

 # How do I start?

 Well, you need a small computer to run it on right now.
 It's working well on raspberry pi devices, but could work on any Linux machine, a mac, or windows machine even, that is on the same IP network with the device you want to manage, for instance over your home wifi.
 From there, you need to register a username with WattTime's API, get your lattitude and longitude, and configure the app.

+## Installation

+1. clone the repo
+1. set environment values for WATTTIMEUSERNAME, WATTTIMEPASSWORD, PLUGHOST, MAXMOER, LATTITUDE and LONGITUDE.
+An example.env file is provided.
+1. set up a crontab to run the app every five minutes.

+## Configuration

+ - WATTTIMEUSERNAME and WATTTIMEPASSWORD are, perhaps unsurprisingly, for the API username and password you will generate for yourself. - PLUGHOST is the IP address of the Kasa smartplug you'd like to control
+ - MAXMOER tells `kasaverde` at what point you'd like to turn devices on.
+The default value of `"50"` will be treated like a percentage.
+When WattTime tells `kasaverde` that power in your area is cleaner than it is 50% of the time, then `kasaverde` will turn on your smartplug.
+ - LATTITUDE and LONGITUDE are for your current lattitude and longitude. `kasaverde` will provide these to WattTime so that we are getting the emissions data for your area.